MissVeronica/repository-content-for-UM/README.md

 # Repository Content for Ultimate Member
 ## email
-1. <a href="https://github.com/MissVeronica/um-admin-user-profile-update-email">Email to the site admin when an UM User Profile is updated </a>
+1. <a href="https://github.com/MissVeronica/um-admin-user-profile-update-email">Email to the site admin when an UM User Profile is updated</a>
-2. <a href="https://github.com/MissVeronica/um-additional-email-recipients">Additional CC: and BCC: to UM Notification</a>
+2. <a href="https://github.com/MissVeronica/um-additional-email-recipients">Additional CC: and BCC: to UM Notifications</a>
 3. <a href="https://github.com/MissVeronica/um-log-send-email">Logging of notification emails within UM</a>
 4. <a href="https://github.com/MissVeronica/um-email-admin-registration">Replace the WP new user email with a UM Notification email when Admin is doing the User Registration</a>
 5. <a href="https://github.com/MissVeronica/um-landing-page-for-email-links">“Activation” or “Reset password” links received via email failing</a>